adrianmoya/es-docs.behat.org/en/quick_intro.rst

     Supported languages include (but are not limited to) ``fr``, ``es``, ``it`` and, of course, the english pirate dialect ``en-pirate``.

+You can read more about features and Gherkin language in ":doc:`/guides/1.gherkin`" guide.

 More about Steps
 ----------------